(105 ILCS 5/18-12)

 Electronically submitted State aid claims shall be submitted by

-duly authorized district or regional individuals over a secure network
+duly authorized district individuals over a secure network

 that is password protected.
 The electronic submission of a State aid